Git Blame Who?: Stylistic Authorship Attribution of Small, Incomplete Source Code Fragments: Results

-Figure \ref{fig:7ow10} show the results of our open world experiments with 10 suspect programmers and 5 unknown programmers for the multiple sample attribution case for collections of 7 samples.
-We note that the overall accuracy, ignoring the out of world samples, is 98.0\%.
-The optimal F1 score for correctly attributed instances above the threshold is 30\%, with F1 score of .691 respectively.
-The optimal F1 score for the other two measures is for the threshold of 40\%.
-For collections of 7 samples, those optimal scores are .941 and .943 respectively.
-In all of those cases, recall is higher than precision.
+Figure \ref{fig:7ow10} shows the results of our open world experiments with 26 suspect programmers and 78 unknown programmers for the multiple sample attribution case for collections, or accounts, of 10 samples.
+We chose 10 samples because at that level we still have over 400,000 observations, and note that different account sizes will have different values but similar trends, with the level of improvement over the single sample attribution case generally corresponding to the size of the account.
+We note that the overall accuracy, ignoring the out of world samples, is 80.8\%.
+The optimal F1 score for correctly attributed instances above the threshold is 20\%, with F1 score of .536 averaging by sample or .645 averaging by author.
+The optimal F1 score for discarding samples which are either out of world or otherwise incorrectly attributed is 30\%.
+If we are only interested in out of world samples, the F1 score is .968 if we average by sample or .868 if we average by author.
+If we are interested in all misattributions, the F1 score is .976 if we average by sample or .895 if we average by author.
 We also experimented with collections of 5 samples, with the same trends but slightly lower accuracy and F1 scores.

+Figure \ref{fig:roc} shows a receiver operating characteristics (ROC) curve for the task of identifying false attributions using a threshold.
+ROC curves plot true positive rate on the y-axis and false positive rate on the x-axis.
+This analysis can help evaluate acceptable trade-offs, which can then assist in choosing a threshold.
+For this curve a true positive is a correctly identified false attribution, while a false positive is a correct attribution mistakenly determined to be false.
+For example, focusing on the 10 sample account attribution averaged by sample, we can see that by discarding only 10\% of the correct attributions we can discard 64.9\% of the incorrect attributions and by discarding 44.3\% of the correct attributions we can discard 96.7\% of incorrect attributions.

+From these experiments, we can conclude several things.
+First, while there are cases in which out of world samples may be mistaken as belonging to one of the suspect programmers by using this technique, these cases are relatively rare.
+As we increased the threshold we started with a few dramatic cuts to the percentage of out of world samples above the the threshold, correctly identifying over 90\% of such samples in only a few increments for even the harder problem of single sample attribution and then continuing to identify about 97\% and then over 99\% as we continue to increment.